![]() |

-Set up your social media policy
+Set up your social media policy before an incident occurs |

 Social media is mainstream communication today and most businesses realize it.